se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 ## Interpretation

+### Accuracy and F1 measure

-The highest (= best) accuracy and F1 measures were accomplished by the decision tree with unlimited number of features for consideration for each split.
-Other max feature settings resulted in lower accuracy and F1 measure.<br>
+The highest (= best) accuracy and F1 measures were accomplished by the decision tree with the sqrt or the log2 function to limit the number of features for consideration for each split.
+An F1 measure of 0.689 was achieved.
-The best accuracy reached with the perceptron is equal to the best accuracy reached with the k-NN algorithm with k=15.
-Changing the alpha value of the perceptron had no significantly impact on the accuracy or F1 measure.
-The highest F1 measure accomplished by the k-NN is a little higher than the one accomplished by the perceptron.
+The worst accuracy and F1 measures were reached by the perceptron (the chosen alpha value had no impact on the outcome).
+An F1 measure of only 0.223 was achieved.
 <br><br>

+### Training and testing time

-The training time was very similar for all algorithms and all parameter settings with about 0.002 seconds.
-Only the decision tree with no maximum feature amount took significantly longer (0.003 seconds) and the decision tree with maximum features 'log2' took significantly shorter (0.001 seconds).<br>
+The training time was very similar for the perceptron, the k-NN and the decision tree, ranging from about 0.002 seconds to about 0.003 seconds.
+With 0.006 seconds, the training time for the SVM took about two to three times as long as the algorithms mentioned above.
+The training time for the random forests ranged from 0.015 seconds (with 10 trees) to 0.128 seconds (with 100 trees).
+It can be seen that the overall training took about 5.8 times as long when training 10 times more forests.

-The testing time for all k-NN runs was about 0.004 seconds which is significantly higher than the testing time for the perceptron and the decision tree which was about 0.001 seconds.
+The testing time for the percepton was the least with 0.001 seconds an the longest for the random forests with about 0.011 seconds.

 <div style="page-break-after: always"></div>